visoca/SNP-and-genotype-calling/docs/gatk.md

 echo "=============================================================================="
 date
 ```
-We are going to use the tool called [``HaplotypeCaller``](https://software.broadinstitute.org/gatk/documentation/tooldocs/current/org_broadinstitute_hellbender_tools_walkers_haplotypecaller_HaplotypeCaller.php).
+As mentioned before, we are using the tool called [``HaplotypeCaller``](https://software.broadinstitute.org/gatk/documentation/tooldocs/current/org_broadinstitute_hellbender_tools_walkers_haplotypecaller_HaplotypeCaller.php).
 This is a more recent and improved caller with respect to the previous widely used ``UnifiedGenotyper``.
 The main improvements are a better identification of indels and the implementation of a multialleic model for than 2 alleles.
 We are using a number of options:
 * `--java-options "-Xmx4g"`: GATK is a java program and as such it requires specifying the maximum memory that can be used
 * `HaplotypeCaller`: use this caller
 * `--base-quality-score-threshold 20`: filter out sites with base quality (BQ) <20